duggalr/ai-file-manager/README.md

 This guide will help you self-host the AI File Companion on your local machine using Python and Electron.

-## Prerequisites

-Before starting, make sure you have the following installed on your machine:

-- Git
-- Python 3.8+ and pip
-- Node.js and npm
-- PostgreSQL

 ## Setup Instructions

 Follow these steps to get the AI File Companion up and running: